friendly/Vis-MLM-book/working-text/book-outline-rev.md

 - Generalized pair plots
 - Heatmaps

+## PCA and Biplots

+- PCA, the multivariate juicer
+- Biplot, a low-dimensional view

 ## Overview of Linear Models

 In this chapter, I review the standard statistical methods for explaining or predicting a quantitative